-Most of our outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Malaysia, Korea, the Philippines and Germany.
-For fiscal year 2010, approximately 50% of our silicon in terms of cost of wafers, was supplied by a third-party foundry in China, and this percentage could be even higher in future periods.
-For fiscal year 2009, approximately 40% of our silicon in terms of cost of wafers was supplied by this third-party foundry in China.
+Most of our outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Malaysia, Korea, Taiwan, Israel, the Philippines and Germany.
+For fiscal year 2011, approximately 49% of our silicon in terms of cost of wafers, was supplied by a third-party foundry in China, and this percentage could be even higher in future periods.
+For fiscal years 2010 and 2009, approximately 50% and 40%, respectively, of our silicon in terms of cost of wafers was supplied by this third-party foundry in China.
 While our utilization of multiple outside foundries does create some redundancy of fabrication processes, any interruption of supply by one or more of these foundries could materially impact us.
-Likewise, we maintain some amount of business interruption insurance to help reduce the risk of wafer supply interruption, but we are not fully insured against such risk.
+We maintain some amount of business interruption insurance to help reduce the risk of wafer supply interruption, but we are not fully insured against such risk.

 A majority of our package and test operations are performed by third-party contractors based in Malaysia, Korea, the Philippines and China.
 Our international business activities, in general, are subject to a variety of potential risks resulting from political and economic uncertainties.
-Any political turmoil or trade restrictions in these countries, particularly China, could limit our ability to obtain goods and services from these suppliers and subcontractors.
-The effect of an economic crisis or political turmoil on our suppliers located in these countries may impact our ability to meet the demands of our customers.
+Any political turnoil or trade restrictions in these countries, particularly China, could limit our ability to obtain goods and services from these suppliers and subcontractors.
+The effect of an economic crisis or political turnoil on our suppliers located in these countries may impact our ability to meet the demands of our customers.
 If we find it necessary to transition the goods and services received from our existing suppliers or subcontractors to other firms, we would likely experience an increase in production costs and a delay in production associated with such a transition, both of which could have a significant negative effect on our operating results, as these risks are substantially uninsured.

-Our Transport and Datacom products and most of our microwave and high-reliability products are dependent on a single fabrication facility, located within the United States, for wafers.
+Our ultra-high speed SerDes products and most of our microwave and high-reliability products are dependent on a single fabrication facility, located within the United States, for wafers.
 Any extended or continued interruption of supply by this supplier facility could materially impact our ability to ship these products to customers.
 An extended or protracted failure by us to deliver products to customers in accordance with contractual delivery commitments could result in lost business opportunities and may in certain circumstances trigger contractual penalties or other contractual liabilities to customers, including stipulated delay fees and/or the cost differential of substitute products.